 - Acknowledge the learning curve.
 No matter how awesome a new system seems, there will always be struggles with learning something new.
 Before using the CRM, Mario explained this learning curve to his team and told them to hang in there.
 Showing your team a light at the end of the tunnel will help them see through the struggle of the initial onboarding process.

 - Show them that the CRM is for more than just sales.
 Do your employees wear multiple hats?
 Want to bring your marketing and customer service teams into the CRM, too?
 Be sure to show your new users how the CRM can help them with marketing, customer service, recruiting, and more.
 Not sure which features to highlight?
-Contact your CRM Coach to schedule a team demo or ask for helpful resources!
+Contact our support to schedule a team demo or ask for helpful resources!

 - Encourage your team to customize their calendars.
 Subcalendars are a great way to track your entire day in the CRM.
 An individual user can create as many different subcalendars as they want, and they can color-code and designate sharing permissions for each one.
 For example, you can have a public work calendar, a 'busy' subcalendar for your admin tasks, and another private subcalendar for all of your personal events and to-dos.
 A customized setup can make the software seem more personalized and user-friendly.
 Plus, if employees keep more of their day in the CRM, they'll be logging in more often and be more likely to enter data regularly.